rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 #### Passing Down the Window

 Because the `AboutDialog` (or any other dialog) needs to know who its mommy is, we gotta give it an ersatz family tree, passing down the `Window` pointer so when the `Dialog` goes up, it can go `MODAL` if it needs to.
-If you take a quick look through the code, you'll see this is done very much the same way we passed along the `AccelGroup` in the previous blog post.
+If you take a quick look through the code, you'll see this is done very much the same way we passed along the `AccelGroup` in [Blog Post #32 - Adding Accelerator Keys to MenuItems](http://gtkdcoding.com/2019/05/03/0032-accelerator_keys.html).

 *Note: if you want your `Dialog` to be `MODAL`, use `DialogFlags.MODAL` which can be found in `generated/gtkd/gtk/c/types.d`.*

-### Hooking up the `MenuItem`
+### Hooking up the MenuItem

 In the constructor, we do this: